INTERSECT in SQL: Usage and Implementation

 Output:

-The INTERSECT operator in SQL can also be used with the IN operator to find the common records that exist in the specified list of values.
-The IN operator is used to filter a result set based on a list of specified values.
+Using SQL’s INTERSECT operator along with the IN operator returns common records that may exist in the given list of values.
+The IN operator is used to limit the records returned by a query based on a list of specified values.

 The following SQL query returns the name, age, and designation of employees as ‘CRM’ as their designation in both the tables named Employee1 and Employee1_Designation (mentioned above).